Covid-19 Vaccine Registration and Appointment Request

 Ensuring services are provided in a safe and clean environment that meets patients’ expectations.

-Partnering with health care professionals to improve effectiveness of health care services.
+Partnering with health care professionals and research to improve effectiveness of health care services.

 PHCC is a healthcare facility offering world-class medical services, The news and stories you read here are a testament to this fact.

 A truly global event taking place every year on 4 February,

 World Cancer Day unites the world’s population in the fight

 against cancer.
 Taking place under the theme "I Am and I

 Will", Whoever you are, you have the power to reduce the

 impact of cancer for yourself, the people you love and for

 the world.
 It’s time to make a personal commitment